 The directors are responsible for ensuring the charity is compliant with The General Data Protection Regulation (GDPR), a set of EU-wide data protection rules that have been brought into UK law as the Data Protection Act 2018.

 Health and safety risks to volunteers are managed by ensuring there is regular awareness of the risks.
-Public liability and employee insurance is also in place.
+Public liability and employee insurance are also in place.

-Approved by the directors on 18 November 2019 and signed on their behalf by
+Approved by the directors on [Date] and signed on their behalf by